History

 Q: In a nutshell, what does your overall process for placing puppies look like?

 A: I will post a new application for each litter, and it will go live around the time of the expected whelping and stay live for a few weeks.
 I respond to every application I receive this way, but sometimes it can take me a week to ten days to get back to you.
 Over the next weeks I post regular updates on my Facebook page.
-The puppies receive structure and temperament evaluations at around eight weeks of age, and I begin making my decisions about placements after that time.
+The puppies receive structure and temperament evaluations at around 8 weeks of age, and I begin making my decisions about placements after that time.
 Puppies will be ready to go home a few weeks after that.